rwetherall/memofunc/README.md

 ## MemoFunc - A Function Memoization Package for R

-A simple way to cache function results to improve performance by illiminating unessesary computation or data retrieval activities.
+A simple way to memoise function results to improve performance by eliminating unnecessary computation or data retrieval activities.

 Functions can be memoized with a simple call to \code{memo}.